 In any case, your bicycle is typically not covered by these insurances.
 If you have a valuable bike, it is recommended you explore options to insure it.
 This can be done through specialist bicycle insurance companies, Cycling Australia (as an add-on to your membership) or in some instances, through your home contents insurance.

 Note: we are not insurers, financial advisers or the like, and the above should therefore not be taken as professional advice, but purely as a recommendation to consider insurance and investigate and decide on what you feel is right for your individual situation.

 What if my jersey is the wrong size?

 - Don’t forget, you nominated the size but sometimes it just doesn’t always run smoothly.
 At the pre-ride briefing you may be able to find someone else to swap with or if there are spare jerseys you may be in luck for a swap.
 We strongly recommend you try jerseys on to confirm sizing especially the smaller sizes, prior to placing your size order.
 We keep samples of various sizes in the Foundation office, so if you are unsure, please make an appointment to come in and check your size.

-- Registrations received after July 31, 2020 will not guarantee their selected size.
+- Registrations received after July 31, 2021 will not be guaranteed their selected size.

 Will there be medical support on the ride?

 - Yes – The ride is fully supported and we have a paramedic and vehicle on the ride as well as our dedicated Cardiac Team and a number of doctors and nurses participating as well.

 - Please ensure if you are not feeling well or are too fatigued on the ride, you let your pack leader or a member of the Ride Management Team know so they can monitor your progress or take any necessary action.

 - You will need to be responsible otherwise, for any known medical conditions and ensure you have any necessary medications with you as there is limited medical assistance between Mareeba and Cooktown.